matn7/Google-Platform-Notes/flashcard/Microservices.md

 In the step 5 where client after received an authorization code from Auth server, it will again make a request to Auth server for a token with the below values:
 * code: the authorization code received from the above steps.
-* client_id & client_secret: the client credentials which are registered with the auth server.
+* client_ID & client_secret: the client credentials which are registered with the auth server.
 Please note that these are not user credentials.
 * grant_type: with the value 'authorization_code' which identifies the kind of grant type is used.
 * redirect_uri.